Risks and Safety with CCSVI-Related Procedures

 - Clotting complications -- stents in the venous system are prone to clotting because of the lower flow and lower pressure in veins as compared to arteries.
 Therefore over time, one is likely to end up with a complete obstruction at the site of the stent.

-Anecdotally, we understand that thousands of individuals worldwide have had a CCSVI-related procedure performed.
+We understand that thousands of individuals worldwide have had a CCSVI-related procedure performed.
 The reports from individuals range widely.
 Some people report that they were tested but no blockages were found in their veins.
 Others describe little or no change in MS symptoms.
 Many others report moderate or even dramatic improvement in symptoms.

 According to Dr. Zamboni's initial studies, the treatment was of benefit for relapsing rather than progressive forms of MS. 47% of those in Dr. Zamboni's study re-stenosed (had blockages in their veins again) within 18 months of the procedure.